Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **validatorAddition** - Additional validation constraint without the `Assert` annotation.
 Example values are `LessThanOrEqual("+15 minutes")` or `LessThan("-18 years UTC")` or `Range(min = "first day of January", max = "first day of January next year")`.
 For more details information see [this blog post](http://symfony.com/blog/new-in-symfony-2-6-date-support-for-validator-constraints).

 The `past` and `future` properties are implemented as client-side and server-side validators.

-The generator transforms the timestampable attributes to the corresponding implementation as is.
-There are no differences made between the different timestampable types.

 #### Datetime field